Tips for Successful Grant Writing

 - A private grant is from a specific institution and has different rules to be answered before you start an application.
 Some questions to ask before starting an application with a private grant include identifying the geographic region, the range of grants, and the type of project needed.

-More questions to ask, regardless of the type of grant, include does the funding agency share your goals, are you interested in the same populations, has the agency funded similar projects to yours, and when will the award be made.
+More questions to ask, regardless of the type of grant, include does the funding agency share your goals, are you interested in the same populations, has the agency funded similar projects to yours, can you meet their match criteria, and when will the award be made.

 FOLLOW THE GRANT GUIDELINES